iakogan/puppet-best-practices/README.md

   package { "strace": ensure => "installed" }
   package { "sudo":   ensure => "installed" }
 ```
+Why?
+If one resource fails, you will be able to identify it.

 ## Module Composition is important
 https://docs.puppetlabs.com/guides/module_guides/bgtm.html